 How does sugar fuel gum disease?

 Sugar comes in different forms but liquid forms of sugar such as the ones found in soda and juices are especially harmful to oral health because they are able to permeate into every opening and crevice of your mouth.
-This just means that even though you practise your daily dental hygiene routines, it is still possible that there are areas—like the hard-to-reach ones—that you completely miss where harmful bacteria may thrive.
+This just means that even though you practice your daily dental hygiene routines, it is still possible that there are areas—like the hard-to-reach ones—that you completely miss where harmful bacteria may thrive.

 This can lead to cavities under the gums or between the teeth and may then result in the development of gingivitis or gum disease.
 Gingivitis is the inflammation of the gums wherein they appear red and tender and may cause gum bleeding while brushing or flossing.